galesburgchorus/galesburgchorus.github.io/season.md

-## **Quilt Auction Fundraiser**
+## **Fall Concert 2016**
-7:00 pm, Saturday, March 19
+7:30 pm, Saturday, December 10
-At "The Box" 306B Simmons St.,
-One queen-sized quilt is being raffled with the lucky ticket being drawn at the end of the auction.
-Auction items include:  baby blankets, table runners, pillows, and quilts which have been made and donated by members of the Galesburg Piecemakers Quilt Guild.
-All of the proceeds of the auction and raffle go directly to the Galesburg Community Chorus to help continue to bring great choral music to Western Illinois.
+At The First Lutheran Church
+The Fall Concert will be under the direction of Mr. Ben Luedcke.

-## Spring Concert 2016
+## Spring Concert 2017
-7:30 pm, Saturday, May 7
+7:30 pm, Saturday,

-Featuring modern American composers; Morten Lauridsen's Lux Aeterna and John Corigliano's Fern Hill

 ## Subscriptions
 Subscribe today for only $30.
 Seniors $24.